telerik/ajax-docs/api/client/Telerik.Web.UI.RadTabStrip.md

 The arguments of the Reordering event.

-### tabSelecting
+### tabDragStart

-Occurs when the user selects a tab, before the tab is selected.
+Occurs when a drag-to-reorder operation is about to start.

 #### Event Data